LoJ: Not Ranked

 San Luis Peak

-For those with 4WD or higher clearance vehicles, UN 13,020 (soft-ranked) makes an easy Class 1+, mostly tundra hike that may provide opportunity to view a moose in the wild.
-Climbers should consider combining this peak with UN 13,111 (most will go over this summit to reach UN 13,020) and UN 13,100 (Baldy Lejos) for a longer day that's still mostly high alpine, tundra strolling.
+For those with 4WD or higher clearance vehicles, UN 13,005 (now unranked) makes an easy Class 1+, mostly tundra hike that may provide opportunity to view a moose in the wild.
+Climbers should consider combining this peak with UN 13,115 (most will go over this summit to reach UN 13,005) and UN 13,118 (Baldy Lejos) for a longer day that's still mostly high alpine, tundra strolling.
+Lidar reduced the elevation of this summit 15 feet from the previously interpolated 13,020.

 From the town of Creede and CO149, where the highway crosses the main stream in town, (Willow Creek) turn north and follow the Main St. north through the heart of town.
 Locate the Rio Grande Field Service Office on the right hand side of the street and measure from there.
 Continue north through town and begin the steep climb up the narrow canyon on a graded, gravel road.
 Beyond the town, this road becomes CR503.
 From the end of the pavement, we measured 6.7 miles to the Equity Mine, which is where the 2WD road terminates, or 7.2 from the Rio Grande Field Office.
 When the road forks at 1.2 miles, stay left to continue on CR503.
 At 5.0 miles, CR504 turns off to the left.
 Remain on CR503 to reach the parking area just outside the Equity Mine.